jeffluppes/NaturalComputingDNN/README.md

-Welcome to our project page.
+# Welcome to our project page

-Getting started
+## Getting started
 To start, simply clone this repo using `git clone `

 From there on, things get a little bit complicated.

 ## Installing anaconda
-First off, install anaconda with Python 2.7 from https://www.continuum.io/downloads#windows depending on your distribution.
+First off, install anaconda with Python 2.7 from https://www.continuum.io/downloads depending on your distribution.
 This should install most of the required software.

 ## Setting up the Gym environment
 This project was made with OpenAI's gym ecosystem.
 We use Gym to load the game environments.
 While there are quite a lot of environments implemented, not all work under Windows 7/8/10, and there at least some that do not work even under Ubuntu.